Palm Sunday 2018

-First Holy Communion Programme – The next meeting will be on Wednesday, 10th January at 6.30 pm.
-Classes will take place (usually) on one Wednesday a month until First Holy Communion Day (June 10, 2018).
-Eligible children are in Y4 at school (usually), live within the parish boundaries or regularly attend Mass here, and/or attend St. George’s Primary School.
+First Holy Communion Programme – The next meeting will be on Wednesday, 7th March at 6.30 pm.
+First Holy Communion Day (June 10, 2018).

 Ecumenical Bible Study Group

 The group began as a joint venture between the neighbouring churches of St George and St Lawrence but is open to everyone.
-It meets several times a year for short courses of about six weeks to study aspects of the Bible or the Faith.
-The meetings are held in St George's parish, each one lasts an hour and ends with the Office of Compline.
-The group has just finished its study of the Letter to the Hebrews and a further course is being planned for early in 2018.
+About three times a year we meet for a short course of about six weeks to study aspects of the Bible or the Faith.

 This year during Lent we looked at the biblical foundations of the 'Our Father' and the sources on which Jesus may have drawn when he answered the disciples' request for a prayer and references to it elsewhere in the gospels.